kazuibasou/hyperneo/README.md

 # Inference of community structure in a hypergraph

-We provide a tutorial in `hyperneo/hyperneo.ipynb`.
+See a tutorial in `hyperneo/hyperneo.ipynb`.

 # Reference